-The Serie A champions were knocked out of the Champions League at the group stage last week, but their Argentine striker ensured there was no European hangover Sunday.
+The Serie A champions were knocked out of the Champions League at the group stage last week but their Argentine striker ensured there was no European hangover on Sunday

 The Italian champions went into the game after being eliminated from Europe’s premier club competition by Galatasaray in midweek, but were back to their best to claim their eighth straight Serie A victory.

-Tevez was the driving force behind a vibrant attacking display from Antonio Conte's side, with Sassuolo unable to cope with the Argentina striker as he scored his first hat trick for the club and set up Federico Peluso for the hosts' other goal at Juventus Stadium.
+Tevez was the driving force behind a vibrant attacking display from Antonio Conte's side, with Sassuolo unable to cope with the Argentina striker as he scored his first treble for the club and set up Federico Peluso for the hosts' other goal at Juventus Stadium.

-The result moves Juve six points clear of second-placed Roma, which visits Milan on Monday, while newly promoted Sassuolo remain fourth-bottom.
+The result moves Juve six points clear of second-placed Roma, who visit Milan on Monday, while newly-promoted Sassuolo remain fourth-bottom.